This month, we’ve chosen the free flowering perennial Erysimum (Wallflower) as our plant genus of choice.See More

-We now have one of the largest selection of seed potatoes available in the area - our selection includes popular varieties from first earlies, second earlies and main crops.
+We now have one of the largest selections of seed potatoes available in the area - our selection includes popular varieties from first earlies, second earlies and main crops.

 For more information on our selection, please see below.